To Our Stakeholders

 [Energy Solution Business (BtoB Business)]

-In terms of sales, while unit sales prices in the mainstay petroleum business declined due to the petroleum products market decline, sales increased due to such factors as the acquisition of new large customers for market-linked plans in the electricity business.
+In terms of sales, we secured a sales volume higher than the previous fiscal year mainly for light oil and heavy oil in the mainstay petroleum business.
+Furthermore, sales increased in the electricity business due to such factors as the acquisition of new large customers for market-linked plans.

 In addition, we are working on efforts to "shift our portfolio to comprehensive energy services including electricity and renewable energy," as outlined in the 3rd Medium-Term Management Plan by such as starting to supply renewable energy through an off-site corporate PPA and the launch of trade in next-generation biodiesel fuel that contributes to reducing CO2 emissions.